Keep Up With McLean!

 Receive the latest news in your inbox each month.

 Whether jumping through sprinklers at city parks, chasing soccer balls at camp, or kayaking with family, the quintessential childhood summer is filled with physical activity.
 Fortunately, summer programming has often reflected that kids need to get outdoors, use their bodies, play, and socialize.
 What’s troubling is what happens during the other 10 months of the year, when kids are put behind desks for between six and seven hours each day.
 I often wonder: What do schools have against using the body during the school day?

-Throughout the last few decades, I’ve traveled the country with The PEAR Institute to partner with numerous schools and districts.
+Throughout the last few decades, I’ve traveled the country with PEAR Inc. to partner with numerous schools and districts.
 What I’ve noticed is that schools just aren’t cutting it when it comes to giving students time to move and be active.
 However, the public health community is clear in its assessment that schools must play a role in childhood physical activity.